 The Writing Cycle evolved out of my desire to help writers get better books into the world, with less isolation and more artistic results.

-If you develop your manuscript with a professional, sound structure will save YEARS of wasted drafting?
+If you develop your manuscript with proven story structure, you'll save YEARS of wasted drafting?

-If you hire a line editor, elements of craft or grammar may no longer prevent you from publishing with pride?
+If you hire an editor, elements of craft or grammar will no longer prevent you from publishing with pride?

 StAGE 1